MichalOpoka/ecfr/cfr/title-50-Wildlife-Fisheries/chapter-III-International-Fishing-Related-Activities/part-300-International-Fisheries-Regulations/subpart-E-Pacific-Halibut-Fisheries/section-300.63.md

 (*2*) [Reserved]

+(iii) *California.* The California recreational fishery is divided into the following subareas:

-(iii) *California Coast Subarea.* The California Coast Subarea is located south of the Oregon/California Border (42°00.00′ N lat.) and along the California coast.
+(A) *Northern California Coast Subarea.* The Northern California Coast subarea is located south of the OR/CA border (42°00.00′ N lat.) to Point Arena (38°57.5′ N lat.).

+(B) *South of Point Arena Subarea.* The South of Point Area subarea is located south of Point Arena (38°57.5′ N lat.) to the U.S./Mexico border.

 (6) *Inseason Management for Recreational (Sport) Halibut Fisheries in Area 2A.* (i) The Regional Administrator, NMFS West Coast Region, after consultation with the Pacific Fishery Management Council, the Commission, and the affected state(s), may modify regulations during the season after making the following determinations: